fabienbaradel/cophy/README.md

 </p>

 ## Dataset
-You first need to download the dataset (18Go) which is hosted on Zenodo by clicking on this [link](https://zenodo.org/record/3674790/files/cophy_224.tar.gz?download=1).
+First, you need to download the dataset (224x224 format 18Go) which is hosted on Zenodo by clicking on this [link](https://zenodo.org/record/3674790/files/cophy_224.tar.gz?download=1).
 Then you should unzip the file and you should get data stored like that:
 ```
 CoPhy_224/